12 Project Manager Interview Questions and How to Answer Them

 Interviewers might want to get a sense of how familiar you are with different project management tools.

-How to answer: In preparing for your interview, make a list of all the project management tools you’ve used before.
+How to answer: In preparing for your interview, make a list of all the project management tools you have used before.
 These can include common project management tools like RACI charts, or collaboration software like Asana or Trello.
-Mention what you like about them, and how they might be improved
+Mention what you like about them and how they might be improved.

-Do some research to see if you can find what kind of tools you’ll be expected to use.
-You can try to familiarise yourself with the tool or see if you’ve used any similar tools.
-These Guided Projects on Coursera are free, can be completed in two hours or less, and can introduce you to some common project management tools:
+Do some research to see if you can find what kind of tools you will be expected to use.
+You can try to familiarise yourself with the tool or see if you have used any similar tools.

 Familiarise yourself as much as you can with the company’s industry before the interview.
 Learn what the top issues are by reading news articles and listening to podcasts, or reaching out to project managers in similar roles and asking about their experiences.

-How to answer: Come prepared to talk about any experience you’ve had in the industry.
+How to answer: Come prepared to talk about any experience you have had in the industry.
 Academic or professional background is great.
-If you don’t have these, you can talk about what you’ve learned about the industry, and why you want to work in it.
+If you do not have these, you can talk about what you have learned about the industry and why you want to work in it.
 Mention any skills or knowledge that are transferable as well.

 Situational questions like these are common in project management interviews.
 This is a chance for hiring managers to see your thought process and gauge how you think on your feet.

-How to answer: As a project manager, you’ll be expected to help team members that haven’t been able to complete tasks on schedule in the interest of the project.
-You’ll want to know why the issue arose in the first place, and apply an appropriate fix.
+How to answer: As a project manager, you will be expected to help team members that have not been able to complete tasks on schedule in the interest of the project.
+You will want to know why the issue arose in the first place and apply an appropriate fix.
 You might talk about adding another member if the team is feeling overloaded, implementing time buffers in the planning phase for certain tasks, or negotiating with a stakeholder for more time or resources.

-This situational question aims to get clarity into your people skills, which is a crucial part of being a successful project manager.

-Project management is a field where people skills can make or break a candidate.
-If you’re less familiar with the technical side of project management, emphasise people skills you have like leadership, communication, and organisation.
-Even if you’re not a formal project manager yet, chances are good that you’ve done some elements of project management in the past on some level.
-Go through your experiences and find moments when you’ve helped to improve, plan, or execute new processes.
+Project management is a field where workplace skills can make or break a candidate.
+If you are less familiar with the technical side of project management, emphasise workplace skills you have like leadership, communication, and organisation.
+Even if you are not a formal project manager yet, chances are good that you have done some elements of project management in the past.
+Go through your experiences and find moments when you have helped to improve, plan or execute new processes.

-And don’t worry—if you’ve landed an interview, your interviewer probably already knows that you don’t have formal experience but sees potential in you.
+And do not worry—if you have landed an interview, your interviewer probably already knows that you do not have formal experience but sees potential in you.
 Convey your enthusiasm for the job and willingness to learn.

-Keep these tips in mind as you prepare for your project manager interview:

-Be prepared to think on your feet: Project management sometimes requires making sound judgement calls in limited time.
-Practise responding under pressure by having somebody you trust ask you different situational questions.
+Be prepared to think on your feet: Project management sometimes requires making sound judgement calls in a limited time.
+Practice responding under pressure by having somebody you trust to ask you different situational questions.

-Read case studies: If you’re feeling stuck, try finding some case studies about projects that went well, and didn’t.
-This can help you learn from other people’s experiences, and jog your inspiration to know what to talk about in your own interview.
+Read case studies: If you are feeling stuck, try finding some case studies about projects that went well and a few of those too that did not.
+This can help you learn from other people’s experiences and jog your inspiration to know what to talk about in your own interview.

 Interviewing remotely: Remote interviews have their own challenges.
 Watch the video below for tips.

-If you’re looking for a place to learn about formal project management concepts or refresh old skills, consider the Google Project Management: Professional Certificate.
-You’ll learn in-demand skills like Scrum, how to make risk management plans, and how to use project management software.
+If you are looking for a place to learn about formal project management concepts or refresh old skills, consider the Google Project Management: Professional Certificate.
+You will learn in-demand skills like Scrum, how to make risk management plans, and use project management software.

 professional certificate